theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 ![Changing the Browser Mode in IE9's F12 Developer Tools](https://github.com/csell5/HTML5-Compiler/raw/master/2-%20HTML5%20Core/labs/assets/ie9BrowserMode.png "IE9 Browser Tools")

-2. Change the document mode to IE8 and refresh the page

-3. Now add a reference to Modernizr and refesh the page
+2. In the `<head>` of your page, add the following `<script>` tag to reference Modernizr:

+`<script src="../../../../lib/js/modernizr-2.0.6.js" type="text/javascript" charset="utf-8"></script>`

+3. Refresh the page, and notice that, even though you're still viewing the page as an IE8 user would, things are styled correctly. **Question to ponder:** what does Modernizr do to make this work?
+(Hint: Check out Modernizr.com)

 ---
 ## Module 2 - Audio and Video